develprr/metamatic-blog/_posts/2023-05-17-practical-and-event-driven.markdown

 ---

 What is the greatest benefit of simple solutions?
 Well, literally, it's their simplicity!

-## Stupid is as stupid does

-Now this thing I just wrote may also sound the stupidest thing you possibly heard today - just because, well, actually, why?
+Now this thing I just wrote may also sound the stupidest thing you possibly heard today just because, well, actually, why?
 Because it is just too obvious, self-evident and simple!

 So let me add another principle to the mix.
 To me it comes as a matter of course that the most obvious solution is usually the best solution, and as a bonus